Posted by SainSmart on

 1. Preparation

 When I’m designing I want to create shapes that will be easy to read and that most of us will understand.
 I try to find a balance between reality and fiction that makes the designs believable enough and try to reference things from reality or popular fiction.
 And because I design for 3D printing I tend to not go crazy on the details.
 My main weapon of choice Zbrush allows the user to create incredible detailed models all the way down to skin pores.
-However it would be a waste of time and effort simply because no FDM printer on the market can print such detail and going down to a smaller nozzle and finer layers would make for some ludicrous print times.
+However it would be a waste of time and effort simply because no 3D printer on the market can print such detail and going down to a smaller nozzle and finer layers would make for some ludicrous print times.

 Usability is key when it comes to designing for FPV, looks come second for nearly every pilot.
 So before I start a design I plan what it should do and how I want it to function.
 If it’s a Gopro holder I want to have easy access to the buttons and I want to be able to remove the camera without too much effort while making sure it won't eject in a crash.
 When I design an antenna holder it’s important that the antenna is secure and sticks out far enough and is in the right orientation to ensure range and so on.
 I always start with a crude mockup in 3D, placing all the components where I want them to be.
 In addition, rough shapes are placed that serve as access points and placeholders for screws and other additional hardware.